 “Children perform better in school when they know their teachers believe intelligence is not set,” said Debbey Thomas, EdD, Walden faculty member and special education specialization coordinator. “’Growth mindset’ focuses on effort and motivates students to overcome challenging work.
 It also changes the student’s mind-set from ‘I can’t do this’ to ‘I CAN do this.’
 We believe in their success.”

-Learn more about Walden University’s accredited online education degree programs, which include bachelor’s programs, master’s and post-master’s programs, doctoral programs, certificate programs, and licensure and endorsement programs.
+Learn more about Walden University’s accredited online education degree programs, which include programs at the bachelor’s, master’s and doctoral level, in addition to certificate programs, and licensure and endorsement programs.

-Walden University, an accredited institution, has been serving the higher education needs of adult learners for more than 45 years.
-Today, students from all 50 U.S. states and more than 150 countries are pursuing their bachelor’s, master’s, or doctoral degrees or certificates online at Walden.
+Walden University, an accredited institution, has been serving the higher education needs of adult learners for 50 years.
+Today, more than 52,000 students from all 50 U.S. states adn more than 145 countries are pursuing their bachelor's master's, or doctoral degrees or certificates online at Walden.

 Walden University's online degree programs for educators will help you achieve your career goals while you earn your degree at a pace that fits your life and schedule.